pavel-demin/red-pitaya-notes/md/development-machine.md

 - Start VirtualBox

+- Set the experience level to "Expert":

+  - From the "File" menu, select "Preferences"

+  - Click "Expert"

+  - Click "OK"

 - Create at least one host-only interface:

-  - From the "File" menu select "Host Network Manager"
+  - From the "File" menu, select "Tools" and then "Network Manager"

   - Click the green "Create" icon

-  - Click "Close"

 - Create a new virtual machine:

-  - Click the blue "New" icon
+  - From the "Machine" menu, select "New"

-  - Pick a name for the machine, then select "Linux" and "Debian (64 bit)"
+  - In the "Name and Operating System" section, pick a name for the machine, then set type to "Linux" and subtype to "Debian"

-  - Set the memory size to at least 4096 MB
+  - In the "Hardware" section, set the memory size to at least 4096 MB

-  - Select "Create a virtual hard disk now"

-  - Select "VDI (VirtualBox Disk Image)"

-  - Select "Dynamically allocated"

-  - Set the image size to at least 256 GB
+  - In the "Hard Disk" section, set the disk size to at least 256 GB

+  - Click "Finish"

+- Configure the newly created virtual machine:

   - Select the newly created virtual machine and click the yellow "Settings" icon